Mass Effect 2: Marketing and release

 Mass Effect 2 was formally unveiled at the Game Developers Conference on March 17, 2009, and a teaser trailer declared Shepard "killed in action".
-The announcement confirmed that the game would be released for Microsoft Windows and Xbox 360.
+The announcement confirmed that the game would be released for Windows and Xbox 360.
 In June 2009, the game was presented at the Electronic Entertainment Expo, where it was confirmed that Shepard would be alive and playable in Mass Effect 2, but the character could die at the end of the game.
 Players could receive new in-game armours and weapons if the game were pre-ordered at certain retailers.
 Players could also redeem codes on specially marked Dr Pepper products for one of three pieces of headgear and registered copies of Dragon Age: Origins for a new armour set.
 In the months leading up to the game's release, BioWare released a final cinematic trailer and launched six class trailers narrated by Norman.
 Electronic Arts sold-in more than two million copies of the game to worldwide retailers for its first week of release.

-Mass Effect 2 was initially released for Microsoft Windows and Xbox 360 on January 26, 2010, in North America and on January 29, 2010, in Europe.
+Mass Effect 2 was initially released for Windows and Xbox 360 by Microsoft Game Studios in partnership with Electronic Arts on January 26, 2010, in North America and on January 29, 2010, in Europe.
+Microsoft published the Xbox 360 version, as well the Windows physical version.
 Alongside the standard edition, digital deluxe and collector's editions were available.
 The collector's edition featured a different packaging, an artbook, bonus in-game content, a behind-the-scenes DVD, and one issue from the Mass Effect: Redemption comic series.
 Although Mass Effect 2 was released at the end of the month, it became the second best-selling game of January 2010 with 572,100 units sold, behind Nintendo's New Super Mario Bros.
 Wii.
 Shortly after Mass Effect 2 was released, the game's font size and colouring were criticized for being too difficult to read on some standard-definition televisions.
 Because BioWare considered it a design choice, the company could not resolve it but stated that they would consider it for future games.
 In February 2010, BioWare released a patch that addressed minor issues such as crashes and long load times on single-core computers.
 A second patch, which reduced the mining time required to acquire upgrades and fixed other minor issues, was released in June 2010.